-Reuniting with a good friend and lawyer, Bill Buie, was the catalyst that led to my researching Covid-19.
-Bill also has an herbal online store.
+Reuniting with a good friend Bill led to my researching Covid-19.
 As I looked through the products, it was all new to me.
 Why does someone want to eat Sea Moss?
 Then there were other products like Black Seed Oil which was too strong me for me to even taste.
 Last, but not least was the Ashwangandha, an Indian herb.
 I was intrigued by Bill's study suggesting this herb could block the Covid-19 virus.

 This was of course big news, but how could I be sure?
 Bill and I had known each other for years.
 He was a President Bill Clinton appointee.
 Like Bill, as a correspondent during President Obama's two terms, I also had access to the White House for years.
 This political connection was important, especially considering the political aspects of the pandemic.
 Bill and I reflected for weeks on the virus that started in March and the rampant saturation, compounded with American deaths.
 Also, as African-American men, we pondered, who would take us seriously about uncovering a cure?
 One thing was clear in our debates, the Ashwagandha was a solution.

 I took the printed white paper back to my hotel and began what would be a two week journey of cross referencing the studies online.
 The language in the study was highly medical, but I pushed on researching what I did not know, then reviewing the authors individually.
 I knew a few Indian foreign nationals who work at a nearby store.
 I asked them extensively about Ashwagandha.
 They confirmed that local stores sold the herb.
 Like Bill's Ashwagandha product, those stores sold the powder form.
 My interviews revealed that these same Indian merchants did not know of the Covid-19 blocking ability.